Four barriers that hinder team productivity – and how to overcome them-breakinglatest.news-Breaking Latest News

 - Obstacles in communication and coordination: Coordinating with colleagues who are in three different time zones, getting a reply from a team member who is not online at the moment, making sense of comments that lack context – these and other hurdles can hamper collaboration.

-- Processes to improve: In many cases there are duplicate processes; there is a lack of standardization with regard to collective knowledge or joint documentation; Goals and decisions are based on misjudgments.
+- Processes to improve: In many cases there are duplicate processes; there is a lack of standardization with regard to collective knowledge or shared documentation; Goals and decisions are based on misjudgments.

 To overcome these hurdles, teams are well advised to strengthen asynchronous communication and leverage tools that allow them to provide contextual feedback and collaborate centrally.